About

 I’m a freelance science journalist based in Naarm/Melbourne.
 My writing focuses on science, nature and the environment, and those intersections where science and culture collide.

-I’m a regular contributor to Cosmos Magazine, RenewEconomy and The Driven, and my work has also been published in The Saturday Paper, The New Daily, The Medical Republic and The Citizen.
+My work has appeared in The Saturday Paper, Cosmos Magazine, The New Daily, The Diplomat, The Medical Republic, RenewEconomy and The Citizen.

 I have presented and produced audio content for the Cosmos Briefing podcast, LiSTNR’s Huh?
 Science Explained podcast, and All The Best Radio.

-I’ve been lucky to have my work recognised:
+I’ve been lucky enough to have my work recognised:

-• I won the 2021 Monash Climate Change Communication Hub Prize for best Climate Change Reporting for this story on the future of bushfire behaviour
+• I won the 2021 Monash Climate Change Communication Hub Award for best climate change reporting, for this story on the future of bushfire behaviour.

 Before moving to Australia, I studied Archaeology and Anthropology at the University of Oxford.
 I also hold a Master of Journalism from the University of Melbourne.